ThomasBleijendaal/DurableMediator/README.md

 [![#](https://img.shields.io/nuget/v/DurableMediator.OutOfProcess.Testing?style=flat-square)](https://www.nuget.org/packages/DurableMediator.OutOfProcess.Testing)

-See the OutOfProcessFunctionApp.Tests in the example folder for how to test workflows using scenarios.
+See the HostedServiceWebapp.Tests or OutOfProcessFunctionApp.Tests in the example folder for how to test workflows using scenarios.
 A scenario looks like this:

 ```c#
 public class ExampleWorkflowScenario : Scenario